davidmote/pydf/README.md

-Note: This is a fork of clone of https://github.com/Codebiosys/pydf.git, which is no longer maintained.
+Note: This is a clone of https://github.com/Codebiosys/pydf.git, which is no longer maintained.

 # PyDF